-Your information may be passed to third party service providers engaged for the purpose of completing tasks and providing services to you on behalf of Greater Exeter CIC (for example, the companies that provide the organisation with email, website contact form and newsletter subscription and delivery services).
+Your information may be passed to third party service providers engaged for the purpose of completing tasks and providing services to you on behalf of Exeter Observer (for example, the companies that provide the organisation with email, website contact form and newsletter subscription and delivery services).
 Only the personal information that is necessary to deliver the service is disclosed.

 Controlling your information